Psychonomic Society Early Career Award

 Each year the Psychonomic Society will name not more than four awardees.
 One nominee, whose research is closest to the areas of perception and attention, will receive the Steven Yantis Early Career Award.
 The awardees will be formally recognized at the Annual Meeting, and will receive a plaque or framed award document and a cash prize, initially set to $2,500 plus airfare to the Annual Meeting.
 The names of awardees will be displayed permanently on the Society’s web site.

 - Awardees must have completed their highest degree (typically the PhD) no more than ten years before the year in which the award is given.

 - The nomination will consist of the nominee’s current CV, a letter (no more than 2 pages) from the nominator and from one other Member of the Society, and up to four of the nominee’s most significant publications.

 The Governing Board will designate one member of the Governing Board to serve as chair of the Awards Committee, and additional Members of the Society to serve on the Awards Committee reflecting the areas of research that are characteristic of the Society.
 The Awards Committee will review nominations via conference call and make recommendations about each award to the Governing Board by May 1, which will review and vote via email on whether to endorse the recommendations.
 Final decisions will be made by May 15, allowing awardees to submit abstracts to the meeting.
-The Executive Director will arrange for plaques or framed award documents and monetary awards to be given at the Annual Meeting.
+The Executive Director will arrange for plaques or framed award documents and monetary awards to be presented at the Annual Meeting.
 The names and citations of the awardees will be published in the program of the Annual Meeting.

 The Society will seek to reward excellence in any area of research relevant to the Society.
 Over the course of several years, the committee will make an effort to distribute awards over all the areas characteristic of the Society.